 Benefits of a Tooth Bridge

 The benefits of dental bridging far outweigh the tooth bridge cost.
-When considering a dental bridge vs. implant, the bridge is more affordable than an implant and doesn’t require surgery.
+When considering a dental bridge vs implant, the bridge is more affordable than an implant and doesn’t require surgery.
 It’s a simpler procedure and looks great.
-Your natural teeth surrounding the gap do have to be altered, but having a dental bridge improves the form and function of your mouth.
+Your natural teeth surrounding the gap do have to be altered, but having a tooth bridge improves the form and function of your mouth.

 A dental bridge restores your smile and your ability to eat and speak properly.
 Your dedicated family dentist at Broadway Family Dental in Brooklyn can give you back your smile and your confidence.
 Don’t wait!